Kentucky vs. Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Kentucky and its opponents have combined for 57 points -- this matchup's point total -- only two times this season.
+- Kentucky has combined with its opponents to score more than 56.5 points only twice this season.

-- The two teams combine to score 64.4 points per game, 7.4 more than the total in this contest.
+- Saturday's total is 7.9 points lower than the two team's combined 64.4 points per game average.

-- These two squads combine to allow 47.3 points per game, 9.7 fewer than this contest's over/under.
+- These two squads combine to surrender 47.3 points per game, 9.2 fewer than this contest's over/under.

-- The average total in Wildcats games this season is 50.8, 6.2 points fewer than Saturday's over/under of 57 .
+- Wildcats games have an average total of 50.8 points this season, 5.7 fewer than Saturday's over/under.

-- The 57-point total for this game is 6.2 points below the 63.2 points per game average total in Volunteers games this season.
+- The 56.5-point over/under for this game is 6.7 points below the 63.2 points per game average total in Volunteers games this season.

 Kentucky Stats and Trends

-- Kentucky has six wins against the spread in eight games this year.
+- In Kentucky's eight games this season, it has six wins against the spread.

-- The Wildcats are 4-1 ATS when favored by 1 point or more this season.
+- The Wildcats have an against the spread record of 4-1 in their five games as a favorite of 1 point or more so far this season.

-- Kentucky's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Kentucky's games this year have hit the over on four of eight set point totals (50%).

-- When Kentucky puts up more than 26.5 points, it is 3-1 against the spread and 4-0 overall.
+- Kentucky is 3-1 against the spread and 4-0 overall in games when it puts up more than 26.5 points.

-- Kentucky is 3-0 against the spread and 3-0 overall when the team piles up more than 393.8 yards.
+- Kentucky is 3-0 against the spread and 3-0 overall when the team churns out over 393.8 yards.

-- The Wildcats have turned the ball over five more times (15 total) than the Volunteers have forced a turnover (10) this season.

 - Find the latest spread and moneyline odds for Kentucky at SISportsbook.